-Although the title could be considered “trash”, it nevertheless relates very true information.
-Tom Campbell, an Irish farmer is the hero of a documentary made by Cointelegraph “The Bitcoin Farmer” which shows how a cattle breeder can, by setting up a bitcoin mining farm, finance a methanization plant.
+Although the title may be considered "sensationalist", it does indeed relate a very true story.
+Tom Campbell, an Irish farmer, is the hero of a documentary made by Cointelegraph “The Bitcoin Farmer” which shows how a cattle farmer can, by setting up a bitcoin mining farm, finance a methanization plant.

 Among these ecological initiatives, we find the bitcoin mining farm of Tom Campbell, based in Northern Ireland.
 The principle consists of installing biogas plants which transform biodegradable waste into energy.
 Thus, this energy produced is used to power a bitcoin farm, and thus produces a regular stream of income for the farmers.